 Even before I left, I had reservations about my decision.
 The check-in process and seat assignment weren’t what I expected.
 I thought we’d be able to select a seat at check-in (which, for me, meant when I checked in online 24 hours before the flight).
 As it turned out, we didn’t get the seat assignment for our flight from Orlando to Atlanta until about an hour before our departure time.
 The seats were listed on the TV by the gate and were updated on the Delta app on my iPhone.
 It took a while to find where there were listed.
 As it turned out, the assignments are in the same place as “Standby” passengers.

 I guess we could be thankful that they did manage to get us two seats together.
-However they were the two seats at the very back of the plane.
+However, they were the two seats at the very back of the plane.

 What else could we do?
-Fortunately we were able to board with Boarding Group 1 because I have the Delta Skymiles Business Gold American Express card.
-However, we had to wait for everyone else with any type of status, Comfort Plus tickets, the elderly and people traveling with small children to board first.
+Fortunately, we were able to board with Boarding Group 1 because I have the Delta Skymiles Business Gold American Express card.
+However, we had to wait for everyone else with any status, Comfort Plus tickets, the elderly and people traveling with small children to board first.
 Most of these passengers were towards the front of the plane, which led to a bottleneck of people putting bags in the overhead while we were waiting to get to our seats in the back.

 I kinda felt like this heading to our seats.

 Finally at our seats, we settled in and got ready for the flight.
 We were still in good spirits and decided to make the most of our experience.
 I mean, really, how often do you get a selfie on a plane with a wall behind you.

 Our next flight, from Atlanta to Chattanooga, was on a Delta 717-200.
 This was the one flight where we received our seat assignments when we checked in.
 I knew we’d be sitting in two middle seats that were one behind another, 17D and 18D.
 At least they weren’t yellow (bad) seats on SeatGuru.